Readit News logoReadit News

 I've been working on the same concept for the past 2y now and have our performance results here: https://trend.fi/performance

-jeremycarter · 8 months ago
+jeremycarter · a year ago

 What's the technology behind this.
 I'm working on something myself, using a distributed actor model (setup like a graph) to create a living reactive model.